NodyHub/blog/content/posts/link-write-attack.md

 -rw-r--r--  0 0      0          20  1 Jan  1970 rabbit_hole.txt
 ```

-## Remedition
+## Remediation

-The root-cause of this behavior is that symlinks are traversed during the extraction.
-You could either implement your own checks or leverage the implementation from Google: [google/safearchive](https://github.com/google/safearchive) to ensure that symlinks from an archived are not traversed during extraction.
-Further details can be found in the blogpost [The Family of Safe Golang Libraries is Growing!](https://bughunters.google.com/blog/4925068200771584/the-family-of-safe-golang-libraries-is-growing).
+The root-cause of this behaviour is that symlinks are traversed during extraction.
+You can either implement your own checks or use Google's implementation: [google/safearchive](https://github.com/google/safearchive) to ensure that symlinks from an archive are not traversed during extraction.
+More details can be found in the blog post [The Family of Safe Golang Libraries is Growing!](https://bughunters.google.com/blog/4925068200771584/the-family-of-safe-golang-libraries-is-growing).